FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 ```

 !!!
-Number 641 represents the session ID.
-It is read from
-the NETCONF hello message.
-If multiple sessions are
-created between the NETCONF server and NETCONF client and are
-logically grouped by the same node ID, then logs from multiple
-sessions are stored to the same logging file (this is needed to
-distinguish between the sessions).
-Multiple NETCONF sessions between
-the UniConfig and NETCONF server are created for each subscription to
-the NETCONF stream.
+The number `641` represents the session ID read from the NETCONF hello message.
+If multiple sessions are created between the NETCONF server and client that are logically grouped under the same node ID, logs from multiple sessions are stored in the same logging file.
+This is necessary to distinguish between the sessions.
+Multiple NETCONF sessions between the UniConfig and NETCONF server are created for each subscription to the NETCONF stream.
 !!!

 #### NETCONF Notifications

-- A broker is used for logging of incoming NETCONF notifications.
+- Used to log incoming NETCONF notifications.
-- Per-device logging is supported, logs for NETCONF notifications are
-    stored under the directory 'log/netconf-notifications' and named by
+- Supports per-device logging.
+Logs for NETCONF notifications are stored in the **log/netconf-notifications** directory and named according to the pattern `[node-id].log`.
-    the '[node-id].log' pattern.

-**Example: - Received two notifications**
+**Example** - Receiving two notifications:

 ```
 11:37:03.907 TRACE org.opendaylight.netconf.logging.brokers.NotificationsLoggingBroker - 117123a1: Received NETCONF notification: